-Please note that as soon as a referee is added to an application, he or she will receive this email.
-You should only add referees when they are prepared to receive this email, and to submit a reference letter for your application.
-Contact your recommender to let them know to watch for the message to arrive.
+Please note that as soon as you choose to contact a referee (or latest when you submit your application), he or she will receive this email.
+You should only contact referees when they are prepared to receive this email, and to submit a reference letter for your application.
+Please inform your referee to watch for the message to arrive.

 - Can I upload a letter of recommendation myself?

-No, we do require that letters of recommendation are submitted by the referee themselves.
+No, we require that letters of recommendation are submitted by the referee themselves.

 Uploading a letter of recommendation by yourself will lead to an automatic disqualification and your application will no longer be considered.

 - My referee has not received the e-mail link.
-What should I tell them?
+What should I do?

-Once you have submitted your application, the e-mails to your referees are sent automatically.
-If you have not yet submitted your application, make sure that you have used the “request recommendation” button.
+Once you have submitted your application or chosen to contact your referees, the e-mails to your referees are sent automatically.
+If you have not yet submitted your application, make sure that you have used the “Contact referees” button.